San Francisco International Movers

 Customs Preparation and Documentation

-Customs requirements differ by country and often depend on residency status, visa type, and how long you’ve owned your household goods.
-The most common avoidable issue is inconsistent documentation or an inventory that is too vague or doesn’t match the shipment.
-Preparing accurately before packing day reduces inspection and delay risk.
+Customs requirements depend on destination country, residency or visa status, and how long you’ve owned your household goods.
+The most common avoidable problem is an inventory that’s too vague, inconsistently described, or doesn’t match what’s physically in the shipment.
+Preparing accurately, with a consistent and itemized inventory, before packing day is what reduces inspection risk and delays at destination.

 Moving Insurance for International Relocation